naviltsev/p5-dancer-plugin-log-db/README.md

                                     username: 'logs_username'
                                     password: 'logs_password'
                             log:
+                                    logs_table_name: 'messages'
                                     message_field_name: 'message'
                                     timestamp_field_name: 'timestamp'
                                     additional_fields:
                                             - 'server_id'
                                             - 'author_id'

 In the simplest case _log_ section can be empty.
-In this case message field name should be _message_, timestamp field name should be _timestamp_.
+In this case table name should be called _logs_, message field name should be _message_, timestamp field name should be _timestamp_.

 If you want to rename _message_ and _timestamp_ to something more clear in your database logs table, make sure you set corresponding names in _message_field_name_ and _timestamp_field_name_ under the _log_ section.

-If you try to leave a log message in a field which is not listed within _additional_fields_, you will get an exception.
+If you try to leave a log message in a field which is not listed within _additional_fields_, you will get an error.

 # CAVEATS

-Table name in your database backend should be called 'logs' and it's not configurable at the moment.
-I'm terribly sorry for this inconvenience and I promise I will fix this in the 0.02 version.

 # BUGS

-This is the 0.01 version and there are bugs.
+This is the 0.02 version and there are bugs.
 Your feedbacks are greatly welcome.

 # TODO

-Add configuration parameter to set logs table name in database backend.

 Add more tests for various database engines.